What is EDTA?

 - It is also used to remove high levels of calcium from our bodies.
 The disodium form of EDTA can be used to clear calcium deposits in the eye to improve our eyesight.

 - Some medicians can be used ethylenediaminetetraacetic acid for treating several health diseases such as diabetes, peripheral vascular disease, Alzheimer’s disease, and heart disease.

 - It is an anticoagulant for blood samples.
 Therefore, ethylenediaminetetraacetic acid is widely used for the analysis of blood samples.

 EDTA can be used in several cosmetics products such as shampoos, cleansers, and other beauty products.
 Due to sequestering or chelating properties, ethylenediaminetetraacetic acid may improve the stability of such products in the air.

 Complexometric titration with EDTA

 The sequestering or chelating effect of ethylenediaminetetraacetic acid has led to the development of some most powerful volumetric methods of analysis.
 It rapidly and strongly complexes several metal ions such as calcium, magnesium, iron, copper, etc.

 A common example of a typical EDTA titration is the determination of calcium and magnesium in hard water.
 The total calcium and magnesium ion are found by titrating pH 10 with Eriochrome-Black-T (EBT) indicator.
-Then magnesium is precipitated as Mg(OH)2 at pH range 7 to 11 and calcium is triturated with ethylenediaminetetraacetic acid with mureide indicator.
+Then magnesium is precipitated as Mg(OH)2 at a pH range of 7 to 11 and calcium is triturated with ethylenediaminetetraacetic acid with a mureide indicator.
 Free copper should be masked with hydrogen sulfide.